 Do I need to carry health insurance?
 Does the corps provide anything?

 Members must have their own health insurance coverage.
 The corps is a class at Bakersfield College, so we are covered under the Kern Community College District’s SISC liability insurance policy.
 However, medical expenses are the responsibility of the member (and/or their parent/guardian).
-Details of these insurance policies will be covered in the Medical Release documents.

 How does the corps travel?
 Will I need to provide transportation for my student to events?